Cellane/chalk/_drafts/how-to-get-an-apartment-in-japan.md

 out, so another agency (ALTEGRA) was called to help with the housing arrangements.

-A representative from ALTEGRA, Emma, got in touch with me very quickly, found out what exactly I expect from my future apartment and told me that she'll find something for me in exactly two days -- and in exactly two days, she did, in fact she came up with a couple of options, so I could even be relatively picky.
+A representative from ALTEGRA, Emma, got in touch with me incredibly quickly, found out what exactly I expect from my future apartment and told me that she'll find something for me in exactly two days -- and in exactly two days, she did, in fact she came up with a couple of options, so I could even be relatively picky.
 Due to both apartments being really similar, I chose the one that was closer to my work (commuting takes only around ~25 minutes, which is really awesome for Tokyo).
 It was possible to reserve the apartment online for my name, but unfortunately signing the actual contract would have to be done in person, so I was given a few instructions regarding what to do and say at immigration office when arriving in Japan and where to go to sign the contract.
 I can not describe the feeling of relief I felt at that moment, as I was getting worried that sleeping on a bench in a park might be a reality in my immediate future.

 Unfortunately, in the end, not everything went as smoothly as I imagined it would.